ghengeveld/react-redux-styleguide/README.md

 - Expose each action creator as a named export.
 - Don't use a default export.

-Action creators are functions which return an action object.
-An action object contains a type and optionally a payload and metadata.
-Action objects should follow the [Flux Standard Action] schema.

 ```js
 // actions/something.js
 export function doSomething() {